ZhuangDingyi/graph-network-paper-list/README.md

 # graph-network-paper-list
 This is [my](https://zhuangdingyi.github.io/) paper reading list concerning current interesting graph network problems.
 Papers are classified by methods and sorted by descending-year orders.
 The format of each paper follows **Title (Journal/Conference/Review_forum Year)**.
 Particularly, I will have preference on how graph network can help solve spatial-temporal problems.
-You are highly welcome to help complete the paper reading list.
+Because my reading list are very limited, you are highly welcome to help complete the paper reading list.
 <!-- TOC -->

 - [graph-network-paper-list](#graph-network-paper-list)